tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/models/vanilla_mpnn/VanillaMPNNGraphUpdate.md

 `message_dim`<a id="message_dim"></a>
 </td>
 <td>
-The dimension of messages (attention values) computed on each edge.
-Must be divisible by `num_heads`.
+The dimension of messages computed on each edge.
 </td>
 </tr><tr>
 <td>